vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### How do I tell which virtual machines are using a key provider?

-This information is visible in the virutal machine summary tab in vCenter.
+This information is visible in the virtual machine summary tab in vCenter.
 You can also use PowerCLI to retrieve this information.
 An example of this process is provided in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

 ### What FIPS 140-3 levels does Native Key Provider support?